InterceptSuite/ProxyBridge/README.md

 </p>

 - View real-time connection activity in the **Connections** tab
+- Monitor all system connections including both TCP and UDP protocols
+- See connections from all processes, whether they match rules or not
-- Monitor which processes are active and their routing status
+- Track which processes are active and their routing status (PROXY, DIRECT, or BLOCK)
 - Search and filter connections using the search box

-**Important:** The GUI automatically saves your configuration and restores it on next launch.

 **Note:** Adding a rule with action **PROXY** while no proxy is configured will result in traffic being routed through a direct connection instead.
 Make sure to configure proxy settings before using PROXY rules.